jcwang587/math-modeling/docs/03_fba.md

 Within the cell, there are several reactions involving metabolites A, B, and C. The reactions from A to B and from C to B are irreversible, while the reaction between A and C is reversible.
 Additionally, the cell can secrete metabolite B back into the extracellular environment, and similarly, it can secrete metabolite C. Thus, we have one uptake process and two secretion processes.

 Conceptually, this is essentially a set of kinetic or, more specifically, mass balance equations.
 In an actual cell, there would be hundreds of such exchanges and reactions, and instead of just three metabolites, a large-scale metabolic model might include thousands.
 For example, in the iMM904 metabolic reconstruction, there are approximately 4,000 metabolites.
+This example provides only a simple illustration.
+A real model is typically much larger and more complex, but this basic scenario helps convey the general idea of how Flux Balance Analysis (FBA) works.

 ```{figure} _static/fig3-2.jpg